Obstáculos institucionales que limitan las funciones de los organismos gubernamentales de combate a la corrupción en América

 The Code itself is based on four interlocking high level principles, which provide

-7 These four general principles reflect the essential elements of fiscal
+its framework.7 These four general principles reflect the essential elements of fiscal

 transparency.
 Collectively, they have the potential to create a self-sustaining fiscal integrity system.